Things to See & Do

 Romantic Getaway & Weddings

-Only one hour from the Westgate Bridge you'll find Saltair Spa.
+Only one hour from the Westgate Bridge you will find Saltair Day Spa.
 Situated in a unique location, offering stunning views of Torquay's rolling hills and crystal blue waters.
 Calm your mind as you are cared for by the exceptional therapists and Indulge in a complete menu of day spa treatments and therapies.
 Derma-Cosmeceuticals Skincare is available using the latest Multi-spectrum imaging.

-Try something new like an Indigenous Inspired Rhythmic Massage or a Facial Treatment using a combination of the purist Organic Bases and Pure Oxygen Gas.
+Try something new like an Indigenous Inspired Rhythmic Massage or a Facial Treatment using a combination of the purist organic bases and pure oxygen gas.
 Captivate your senses while your stresses melt away in the Hydrotherapy Spa, Geisha Spa, Vichy Shower or Steam Sauna.
-Saltair treatments use only the highest quality aromatherapy oils, earth ochres, desert salts, ocean mineral polishers, moisturisers and elixirs used in the finest destination spas worldwide.
+Saltair treatments use the highest quality aromatherapy oils, earth ochres, desert salts, ocean mineral polishers, moisturisers and elixirs used in the finest destination spas worldwide.

 Saltair Spa uses and recommends Li'Tya Spa products.
 Capturing the potency of indigenous Australian plants, fruits, earth ochres, desert salts and sea plants, with each product depicting the wonder and beauty of the country.
 Li'Tya offers exquisitely pure health, beauty and wellbeing treatments - individually tailored to energise and beautify every part of your being.

-Saltair Spa also use and recommend Heritage Healers Facial Treatments.
+Saltair Spa also use and recommend Heritage Healers facial treatments.
 Pure oxygen gas, in conjunction with vitamins and minerals, is used to nourish and revitalise the skin cells.
-With Heritage Healers 02 Oxygen Therapy they soothe away internal stress, then regenerate and boost the health of every skin cell with pure oxygen gas, plus essential vitamins and minerals.
+With Heritage Healers O2 Oxygen Therapy they soothe away internal stress, then regenerate and boost the health of every skin cell with pure oxygen gas, plus essential vitamins and minerals.
 It is the most effective skin treatment program of its kind, designed to cleanse, nourish and revitalise every skin cell of the face, pore by pore.

 Choose from body treatments, geisha tub, hydrotherapy, massage, facials, oxygen treatments, hand and foot treatments, Day Spa packages and Professional Skin Health Advice and treatments, spray tans, waxing and tinting.